 Discussing how they highlight objects and places in their work, Sharma draws attention to how society practices exclusion in everyday life, through the making and use of objects.
 In doing so, she engages with ideas and practices of social and cultural inclusion and exclusion in a discourse of colonization and decolonization.

-This talk is presented in conjunction with the exhibition Shades of Subalternity and takes place on its closing night.
+This talk is presented in conjunction with the exhibition Shades of Subalternity, which closes on December 8.

 About the Presenter: